Březnice (Příbram District): Economy

 Březnice is home to the Březnice Castle Brewery, which sells its beer under the Herold brand name.

+Transport

+The I/19 road from Plzeň to Tábor passes through the town.

+Březnice is located on the major railway line Prague–České Budějovice and on the line Beroun–Blatná.

 Sights

 Březnice is known for the Březnice Castle, protected as a national cultural heritage.
 It was built in the 13th century.
 The castle is surrounded by a Renaissance garden and English landscape garden.
 Historically significant is its library from 1558, one of the oldest in Bohemia.
 The castle is open to the public.

-Church of Saints Francis Xavier and Ignatius of Loyola is a landmark of historical town centre.
+The Church of Saints Francis Xavier and Ignatius of Loyola is a landmark of historical town centre.
 It was built by Carlo Lurago in 1642–1650.
 It includes many valuable paintings and carved sculptures.

 The Jewish ghetto is a unique urban complex with preserved Neoclassical houses.
 The synagogue was built in 1726–1728 and rebuilt in 1874.
 Březnice served as an important cultural and social centre for Jewish population in a wide area.
 There is also a Jewish cemetery in the town.